-The Chance to Shine pattern is taken from Words for a Journey (Iba, Kaneko et al., 2016; Iba, Matsumoto et al., 2016; Iba and Okada, 2015), and the Child in Charge pattern is taken from Ways of Everyday World-Making (Ogo, Iba et al., 2018).
+The Chance to Shine pattern is taken from Words for a Journey [27-29], and the Child in Charge pattern is taken from Ways of Everyday World-Making [30].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Chance to Shine Small contributions matter.
 You are putting effort into caregiving.
 In this context, if you do everything for the person, including the tasks that they can do on their own, eventually they become unable to do anything.
 Therefore, provide small opportunities for the person with dementia to contribute to the family.
 Words for a Journey Child in Charge Provide your children with opportunities to do things on their own.
 You want to make your child more accustomed to doing things on their own.
 In this context, if you worry too much about time and efficiency, you might end up unintentionally doing things for your child that they can do themselves.
 Therefore, devise ways to give your children opportunities to do things that they can do by themselves.
 Ways of Everyday World- Making